The Rural Renovator, Design with Country Sense

 Meet your Interior Designer

-I’m Pip, an interior designer raised on a sheep station outside Bourke in Western NSW.
+I’m Pip, I was raised on a sheep station outside Bourke in Western NSW.
 My work is shaped by a deep love for the land, an appreciation for the beauty in the practical, and a belief that good design should be grounded, intentional, and built to last.
+I am also the Co-Director of our construction company which I run with my husband Damian.
+I am dealing with tradies on a daily basis, I know all too well how important it is to have a good relationship, clear communication, boundaries and documentation onsite.

-I created The Country Renovator because I know how it feels to renovate in the bush — far from design studios and supplier showrooms, but full of heart, heritage, and hands-on grit.
-I believe your home should reflect who you are and where you live, not just what’s trending.
+I created The Rural Renovator because I know how it feels to renovate in the bush.
+You might be far from design studios and supplier showrooms, but full of heart, heritage, and hands-on grit.
+I believe your home should reflect who you are and where you live, not just what’s trending on pinterest and insta.

 With every guide, workbook, and story I share, my goal is to help rural Australians design spaces that are functional, soulful, and timeless.
-We focus using whatever you’ve got on hand: handed-down pieces, local trades, and your own good sense.
+We focus using whatever you’ve got access to: handed-down pieces, local trades, and your own good sense.

 My values: